-Unit tests: These tests will be given in class.
+Unit tests: These tests will be given in a proctored, on-campus environment.
+Students living locally are expected to test either at the Panama City campus Testing Center or at the Port St. Joe Gulf-Franklin campus.
+Proctoring in a different location is subject to the approval of the Testing Center and the instructor and must be requested at the beginning of the semester.
+(Please note that off-campus proctors might charge fees, and you would be responsible for those fees.)
 Our plan is for 5 unit tests this semester.
 However, unforeseen circumstances, such as power outages, inclement weather, or public health emergencies, might necessitate a decrease in the number of unit tests.